 Even if it’s not everyone’s favorite, it’s no secret that broccoli is a healthy vegetable.
 But is it still a good choice for pregnant women?

 Broccoli is a healthy choice during pregnancy.
-Packed with vitamins and minerals, this vegetable can benefit both mother and baby.
+Packed with vitamins and minerals, this green vegetable can benefit both mother and baby.
 Broccoli is an excellent source of folic acid, an essential nutrient for pregnant women.
 Folic acid helps to prevent congenital disabilities.

 It could be beneficial to eat broccoli when pregnant; however, is broccoli always safe?
-From whether or not broccoli will give you gas, to what exactly the benefits are – we’ll cover it all here!
+From whether or not broccoli will give you gas, to what exactly the health benefits are – we’ll cover it all here!

 Covered in this Article:

 What Are the Benefits of Broccoli for Pregnant Women?